The Australian Murray Grey - Accidental Heroes

 The resulting 13 dun-grey calves from these matings were kept as curiosities and then bred on the Thologolong property of Peter and Ena Sutherland (situated on the Murray River in the Upper Murray region of Victoria).
 This area is close to the Kosciuszko National Park.
 Temperatures have a seasonal range of 40 degrees C.

-These unusually coloured cattle grew quickly, were good converters of feed and produced quality carcasses.
+These unusually coloured cattle grew quickly, were good converters of feed and produced quality carcases.
 Local cattlemen soon became interested in the greys and began breeding them.

 The first large scale commercial herds were established in the 1940's.
 In 1962, a group of cattle breeders held a meeting in the hotel at Walwa on the Murray River in Victoria, and as a result a Society was formed.
 Subsequently, breeder groups were established in New Zealand, the United Kingdom and the USA.